 Most Non-Traditional Program students are mid-career, working adults.
-This program offers an innovative academic schedule and use of the Internet for some course delivery, and provides students with an opportunity to complete their undergraduate degrees while juggling the demands of career and family.
+This program offers an innovative academic schedule and use of the Internet for some course delivery and provides students with an opportunity to complete their undergraduate degrees while juggling the demands of career and family.
 Cleary University's Non-Traditional Program offers two different undergraduate degree paths.
 Degree completion options are designed for immediate entry by qualified individuals.
 Cleary's Transfer majors are designed for individuals who have completed needed previous coursework, depending on the major selected.
+Students enroll in three semesters on a full- or part-time schedule.

-Cleary faculty use case studies, project-based learning, and other teaching methods that promote realworld decision making.
+Cleary faculty use case studies, project-based learning, and other teaching methods that promote real-world decision making.
 Students working individually and in group settings will apply common business practices within the required courses.
 Coursework emphasizes sound critical thinking skills and the development of ethical leadership.
 Class discussions revolve around both classical issues and current trends the business enterprise might face.